CAD/CAM dentistry: Advantages of CAD/CAM

-The advantages CAD/CAM provides when compared with the traditional laboratory and chairside led techniques are that it 1) allows for use of materials otherwise unavailable in the laboratory; 2) provides cheaper alternatives when compared with conventional materials; 3) decreases labour cost and time for dental technicians and 4) standardises the quality of restorations.
+The advantages CAD/CAM provides when compared with the traditional laboratory and chairside led techniques are that it 1) allows for use of materials otherwise unavailable in the laboratory; 2) provides cheaper alternatives when compared with conventional materials; 3) decreases labor cost and time for dental technicians and 4) standardizes the quality of restorations.

 Ceramic materials in particular, can be highly time-consuming to work with.
 To make a ceramic dental prosthesis by hand, the technician has to meticulously build up porcelain powder and sinter it onto the surface of a coping.
-With CAD/CAM, labour times are significantly reduced, with CAD systems with some reviews reporting that only 5–6 minutes of technician input is required to produce a dental prosthesis.
-In this way, the cost of production is reduced because labour costs are lower.
+With CAD/CAM, labor times are significantly reduced, with CAD systems with some reviews reporting that only 5–6 minutes of technician input is required to produce a dental prosthesis.
+In this way, the cost of production is reduced because labor costs are lower.
 Furthermore, CAD/CAM systems mill prosthesis from blocks of material which are mass manufactured, again reducing costs for the dental offices and laboratories when compared with traditional techniques.
 These blocks are made so that any internal porosities have been removed which are difficult to eliminate during conventional fabrication.

 CAD/CAM has also found great merit with regards to reducing the shrinkage which occurs when ceramics are heated during sintering – a process required to give the ceramic restoration adequate strength so it can be used successfully within the mouth.
 It is difficult to account for this phenomenon in a dental laboratory using traditional techniques.
 CAM can reduce shrinkage by two different methods.
 The first is to produce a prosthesis just greater than the desired size.
 This means that on firing, the prosthesis will shrink to the original intended size.
 The second is by milling the prosthesis from a block that has already been fully sintered, which eliminates shrinkage but causes increased wear on cutting tools because the block is stronger than when partially sintered.

 Benefits of intraoral scanning

 The advent of intraoral scanners affords additional advantages when compared with the traditional physical workflow, particularly for dentists.
 In the traditional method, dental impressions must be taken, and the materials used to facilitate this are vulnerable to distortion over time which can decrease the accuracy of the eventual dental prosthesis.
 These inaccuracies are compounded by subsequent steps such as the fabrication of study models based on the impressions.
-Intra-oral scanners rapidly digitise what they scan which removes the risk of distortion/damage to the date.
+Intra-oral scanners rapidly digitize what they scan which removes the risk of distortion/damage to the date.
 Furthermore, dental impressions are often discomforting for patients, particularly those who have a strong gag reflex due to the bulk of material needed to capture a patient's entire dentition.
 Intra-oral scanners reduce this element.

 Intraoral scanning saves considerable time in post processing when compared with conventional dental impressions because the 3D model can be instantly emailed to a dental laboratory, whereas with the conventional technique, the impression must be disinfected and physically transported to the laboratory which is a longer process.